qultoltd/folio-user-import/README.md

 ## Configuration

-You can set the configuration values with npm config e.g. `npm config set folio-bulk-user-import:FOLIO_PORT 9130`
+You have more options to set the configuration values in order of preference:
+1. Create a config.json file and add the file path as parameter for the module.
+2. Define configurations as environment variables.
+3. Use pre-defined fallback values.

 Every setting has a default fallback value.